 1. Why this subject?

-This section could start with a short sentence and needs to capture the reason why you are interested in studying on the programme you are applying for.
+This section could start with a short sentence and needs to capture the reason why you are interested in studying the subject you are applying for.
 Some of the most effective personal statements start simply, for example, "I want to study History because…".
-With this opening statement you are trying to communicate to the Admissions Selector your enthusiasm for the programme.
+With this opening statement you are trying to communicate your enthusiasm for the course.
 You might then want to think about covering these questions and areas:

 - Your knowledge of the subject area

 - Why does it interest you?

 - What interests you the most?

 Once you have outlined your reasons for being interested in the course you are applying to, you need to demonstrate why you would be a good student.
 In this section you are trying to convey your inclination and ability to study that course.
 You need to be able to show that you have the right background in terms of academic ability and the right interest or inclination, that is, that you know what the course you want to study involves.
 For example, if you want to be a primary school teacher but have never worked with children of that age the admissions staff will wonder what your inclination to study to be a teacher is!
 When writing this section you’ll need to think about and quote evidence from:

 - Things you have learned from books, newspapers, TV programmes and so on

 - Experiences in your year out (if you are having one)

 - Any relevant work experience